Hippo Valley Estate: Relationship with Chiredzi

 The company has a special relationship with the town.
 In addition to providing schools and healthcare facilities, it also supplies all the water used in the town.
-It also provides employment to the locals and thereby increasing their standard of living.
+It also provides employment to the locals, thereby increasing their standard of living.

 Farm invasions

 In 2004, parts of the estate were listed for confiscation by the government of Zimbabwe as part of its land reform project.
-Hippo valley is an estate encompassed by the triangle estate and the mkwasini estate, all of them producers of sugar plantation.
+Hippo Valley is an estate encompassed by the Triangle Estate and the Mkwasini Estate, all of them producers of sugar.
 With the advent of farm invasions that started in 2000, many changes have occurred to the estate as some parts of it have been taken over by peasants.